decadecity/css-specificity-map/README.md

 Maps CSS specificity data for creating a [specificity graph](http://csswizardry.com/2014/10/the-specificity-graph/).

+## Installation

+### Using node
+Install using npm:

+    npm install css-specificity-map

+Include in your code:

+    var cssSpecificityMap = require('css-specificity-map');

+### In the browser
+There is a browserify build available in the `src/` directory.
+When included it will make this module available as `cssSpecificityMap` on the global object.

 ## Usage
 The main method is `.parse()` which takes a CSS string and returns an array of data points.